 For those living in England, 2018 is the ‘Year of the Woman’.
 In 1918, 100 years ago, women received the vote for the first time and so I thought I would start the year off discussing 5 role models for women today- providing a positive image of women in the media.

-I could come up with hundreds of women who have encouraged the progression of women across the centuries.
+I could come up with hundreds of women who have encouraged the progression of women and girls across the centuries.
 However, I wanted to compile a list of those I think are important for girls in today’s society- and that currently have an influence, providing inspiration for young women growing up in the modern world.

 I know that Malala has been mentioned a lot in recent years, and certainly she makes it onto every female power list for her bravery, intelligence and importance to women from minority backgrounds.
 However, I just think that she is such an important woman to include, and she makes an excellent role model for young women.